JaCraig/FileCurator/README.md

 For embedded resources, the syntax is:

-    resource://MyDLL/MyDLL.Resources.MyFile.txt

-or

-    resource://MyDLL/MyDLL.MyFile.txt
+    resource://MyDLL/MyDLL.Resources.Directory.MyFile.txt

 Where resource:// lets the system know you want to retrieve an embedded resource.
 MyDLL is the name of the Assembly that the resource is found in.
 And MyFile.txt is the name of the file.
-Depending on the version of .Net the Resources portion may or may not be needed (.Net Core, add Resources).
+Depending on where you placed the file the path inside the project will be the Resources.Directory portion of the above example.
+In the above case it was placed in the /Resources/Directory folder inside the assembly.
+Instead of slashes the system separates them with a period instead.
+If you placed the resources at the base of the project, then the Resouces.Directory portion can be left out and it would just be:

+    resource://MyDLL/MyDLL.MyFile.txt

-Another item is that you must register the assembly that you want to be able to pull the resource from with Canister:
+Another item to keep in mind is that you must register the assembly that you want to be able to pull the resource from with Canister:

     Canister.Builder.CreateContainer(new List<ServiceDescriptor>())
     		.RegisterFileCurator()
 		.AddAssembly(typeof(TypeInTheAssemblyWithTheResources).GetTypeInfo().Assembly)
 		.Build();